Serverless Security- What are the Security Risks & Best Practices?

 - Function monitoring & logging– Cloud providers may not provide adequate security facilities in logging and monitoring for applications.
 It may result in risk factors at the application layer.

 Here are some of the report examples that you should generate on a regular basis for effective monitoring and logging.
 It’s recommended by SANS Essential Categories of Log Reports.
-You can also set alarms on AWS CloudWatch so that suspicious activity on any of the below-mentioned reports is notified to you––
+You can also set alarms on Amazon CloudWatch so that suspicious activity on any of the below-mentioned reports is notified to you––

 - A report containing all login failures and successes by user, system and business unit